 Senior Program Manager, National Blended Cohort of Goldman Sachs 10,000 Small Businesses Program

 Manassah Bradley MBA '00 is the Senior Program Manager for the National Blended Cohort of Goldman Sachs 10,000 Small Businesses at Babson College.
 For the past 18 years, Manassah has been a business advisor and educator, developing a depth and breadth of knowledge regarding business disciplines and their interconnectedness that allows him to provide bold, strategic solutions to a broad range of business owner challenges and complexities.
 An original thinker, he is known for helping his CEO clients build wealth and achieve breakthrough results.

-Hannah Levin is the National Measurement and Evaluation manager for the National Alumni Program of 10,000 Small Businesses.
+Hannah Levin is the National Measurement and Evaluation Database Administrator of the Goldman Sachs 10,000 Small Businesses Program.
 She started as a project assistant to provide administrative support for the 10KSB Blended Program at Babson and also to provide support to the blended and the national alumni programs.
-Prior to this, she worked at Cannistraro, a construction company in Watertown, MA, where she provided administrative and project support in the HVAC Service Department.
-She has a Bachelor’s degree from Wheaton College in Norton, MA.
+Prior to this, she worked at Cannistraro, a construction company in Watertown, Mass., where she provided administrative and project support in the HVAC Service Department.
+She has a bachelor’s degree from Wheaton College in Norton, Mass.